oknozor/blog/content/reverse-engineering-aoe2-part-1.md

 when he told me how hard it was for him to collect gamedata I started to look at aoe2techtree codes to understand where the data came from.

-Turns out there is developper collective dedicated to Age of Empire reverse engineers called [Siege Engineer](https://aoe2.se/).
+Turns out there is developer collective dedicated to Age of Empire reverse engineers called [Siege Engineer](https://aoe2.se/).
 The amount of amazing project going on there is just incredible.
 Game record analysis, techtree, game replay, modding ...
 It would take an entire book to list every Ao2 related project made by those people, you can check their repositories [here](https://github.com/SiegeEngineers/).

-After asking around where I could get the techtree data I found some usefull tools :
+After asking around where I could get the techtree data I found some usefull tools:
 - [aoe2dat](https://github.com/HSZemi/aoe2dat) is a small C++ program to extract raw data from the game and convert them to a giant json file (about 300Mb)
 - [genieutils](https://github.com/Tapsa/genieutils) is the backend library for ao2dat, in charge of deserializing the binary file